 Here’s why dozens of federal agencies trust NITAAC to support their cyber missions.

-In addition, an Executive Office of the President Memorandum M-22-09 sets forth a federal Zero Trust Architecture (ZTA) strategy.
-It requires agencies to meet specific cybersecurity standards and objectives by the end of Fiscal Year (FY) 2024 in order to reinforce the Government's defenses against increasingly sophisticated and persistent threat campaigns.
+In addition, an Executive Office of the President Memorandum M-22-09 set out a federal Zero Trust Architecture (ZTA) strategy.
+It requires agencies to meet specific cybersecurity standards and objectives by the end of FY24 in order to reinforce the government's defenses against increasingly sophisticated and persistent threat campaigns.

 As part of the National Institutes of Health, NITAAC takes cyber threats seriously.
 We realize the importance of protecting data against cyberattacks.

 NITAAC already supports billions in cybersecurity obligations across the federal government.